Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

      spack style

-This will install a few python spack packages and run style checks on just your changes.
+This will install a few Python Spack packages and run style checks on just your changes.
 Make adjustments if needed, until this passes.

 If okay - add, commit, and push to origin (forked repo).
 For example, if your version